OpenVoiceOS/community-docs/docs/092-ht_change_voice.md

 }
 ```

-For avaliable voices please refer to [piper-voices section](#voices-avaliable-for-piper-plugin)
+For available voices please refer to [piper-voices section](#voices-available-for-piper-plugin)

 ## Using local piper plugin